-Autistic children and young people are three times more likely to be excluded from their place of learning.
+Autistic children and young people are three times more likely to be excluded from their place of learning than children without disabilities.
 This has massive implications for their families – separated from friends, children can experience a greater sense of loneliness or, conversely, removed from challenging social interactions feel reluctant to return to education.
-Schools sometimes lack clear policies and procedures guiding the exclusion of autistic pupils - 56% of parents1 surveyed believe that their autistic child had been unlawfully sent home from school or denied an education.
+Schools need clear knowledge and guidelines about how to educate autistic pupils - 56% of parents1 surveyed believe that their autistic child had been unlawfully sent home from school or denied an education.

 Exclusions of autistic pupils rose by 58.9% between 2011 and 2016 and the numbers of pupils with autism as their primary Special Educational Need nearly doubled in the UK between 2012 and 2018.
 Against this pre-pandemic backdrop, only half of teachers surveyed said they felt confident supporting a child on the autism spectrum – startling when we consider that 72% of autistic pupils are educated in mainstream schools in England.